influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/administration/config.md

 The maximum points per block is the maximum number of points in an encoded block in a TSM file.
 Larger numbers may yield better compression but could incur a performance penalty when querying.

-### max-series-per-database
+### max-series-per-database = 1000000

 The maximum number of [series](/influxdb/v1.0/concepts/glossary/#series) allowed per database.
 The default is setting is `1M`.
-Changing the setting to `0` allows an unlimited number of series per database.
+Change the setting to `0` to allow an unlimited number of series per database.

-Any existing databases with a series count that exceeds `max-series-per-database` will continue to load and accept writes to any existing series, but any writes that create a new series will fail.

-If your database exceeds `max-series-per-database` InfluxDB does not complete the write, returns a `500`, and outputs the following error:
+If a point causes the number of series in a database to exceed `max-series-per-database` InfluxDB will not write the point, and it returns a `500` with the following error:

 ```
 {"error":"max series per database exceeded: <series>"}
 ```

+> **Note:** Any existing databases with a series count that exceeds `max-series-per-database` will continue to accept writes to existing series, but writes that create a new series will fail.

 ### trace-logging-enabled = false